sepal/aurora/PlagCheck/README.md

 Import all elaborations from ELABORATION_CSV_FILE starting at START_LINE.
 START_LINE is useful when aborting the import and continue with the import at the specified line.
 START_LINE defaults to 0.

-### Cleaning all elaborations, references, results and suspicions except the filtered

-This is useful to test a big dataset.
-Import the csv dataset once, then create filters, call this clean script and import the csv dataset again.
-This way filters will be applied to all newly imported elaborations, instead of filtering just new elaborations when the filter has been added.

-    python manage.py plagcheck_clear_but_filtered